BithumbCoin/fc/README.md

 Logging Infrastructure
 Wraps many Boost APIs, such as boost::filesystem, boost::thread, and boost::exception to acceleate compiles Support for unofficial Boost.Process library.

+## What did we do？
+1. We add EOS testing example;
+2. We add bithumb coin testing example;
+3. FC will be a module for bithumb coin；

+## Compile steps of the FC, as following: